An American Christian Chapter I — The Church

 I aged through every program the Church had, starting in the nursery.
 A nursery which was later converted into a recording studio by a few colleagues.
 I didn’t hate Church as a kid, it certainly wasn’t fun, but my friends were there.
 I also attended a private Christian school, so the aspects of God and religion were pounded into my head day in and day out.
 The secular world was always right there, though, tempting me and threatening to pull me in with music and movies.

-Oral, hand stuff, masturbation, porn or porn adjacent (like bikini calendars), tight pants, over the clothes touching or even kissing was just as sinful as if you were in a pansexual orgy with the devil.
+Oral, hand stuff, masturbation, porn or porn adjacent (like bikini calendars), tight pants, over-the-clothes touching or even kissing was just as sinful as if you were in an orgy with the devil.
 Of course, because God is omnipresent, He can see you every time you do it.
 And you didn’t want to be responsible for killing kittens.
 With all that unremittingly being taught as a form of self-harm, something shameful, sinful, and “of the world,” you ended up with a large group of very horny kids who hated themselves.
 I could write a separate novel on the unbearable homophobia propagated, but I will cover it more thoroughly in a future article.

 The Christian school I attended only went up to the 8th grade, so the knowledge that I would be in public high school soon and get a chance to date girls was almost all I could picture.
 Of course, the life of a teenager is never fair.

 This, of course, meant no dating and certainly no dances in high school.
-I was able to make a deal with my mom that I would get to go to my senior Prom, but that night was effectively ruined when I had a panic attack after dinner and threw up my lamb chops in a Taco Bell bathroom.
+I was able to make a deal with my mom that I could attend my Senior Prom, but that night was effectively ruined when I had a panic attack after dinner and threw up my lamb chops in a Taco Bell bathroom.
 A panic attack onset by my own fear of going to hell for even being a part of Prom.
-The year prior, my youth group had a prom alternative night, which both guys and girls attended.
+My youth group had a prom alternative night the year prior, which both guys and girls attended.
 We dressed up, rented a shitty limo, and drove to Portland to eat dinner on a boat, then went back.
 There was no dancing, of course, absolutely no pairs or dates, and was generally just a big waste of time and money.
 No one had premarital sex that night.
 No one wanted to either.

 All of this is just the proverbial tip of the iceberg.
 I can’t accurately sum up everything because it was throughout a lifetime.
 I attended the Church from birth until I moved out of the state on January 1st, 2008.
 Three months before my twenty-fourth birthday.
 A year before I moved, the disillusionment began to seep in.
 I started to see the cracks in the facade.
 I became fed up with the hypocrisy and blatant control tactics.
 I began to understand why people left and why I had such a hard time growing up there.
 I had dedicated my life to American Christianity and even more so to this Church.
 It wasn’t until I had moved 2,000 miles away that I was able to start deprogramming and see everything for what it truly was: